 For information on rubbish collection and recycling in your area, visit your local council’s website.
 You will find the address under ‘useful links’ in our Regional pages.

-New Zealand TV has recently gone totally digital.
+New Zealand TV has gone totally digital.
 You can either watch it free-to-air or subscribe to Pay TV.

 You can access a wide range of free channels if your TV is linked to a Freeview box.
 The Freeview website has a programme guide.

 Even more channels are available with pay TV.
 There are three providers - Sky, Igloo, and Vodafone (not all areas).